gpvigano/EasyCurvedLine/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment**

 Please specify:
-* version of AsImpL (Github master commit hash or at least date/hour when you downloaded it)
+* version of EasyCurvedLine (Github master commit hash or at least date/hour when you downloaded it)
 * version of Unity3D (e.g. Unity 2017.1.4f1)

 **Describe the bug**